kedro-org/kedro-viz/docs/run_status.md

-# Visualise pipeline execution with the Kedro-Viz Workflow
+# Visualise pipeline execution with the Workflow view in Kedro-Viz

-From Kedro-Viz 12.0.0 onward, the Workflow view lets you visualise your `kedro run` to better understand how your pipeline executed.
-You can spot which nodes succeeded, failed, or were skipped — making it easier to debug and inspect your workflow.
+Available from Kedro-Viz 12.0.0 onward, the Workflow view helps you visualise and debug your most recent kedro run.
+You’ll be able to clearly see which nodes succeeded, failed, or were skipped - all in one place.

 ## Overview